-It is well-known that techniques due to Uhlenbeck \cite{UhlRem, UhlLp} can be used to show that, given a weak solution to the Yang-Mills equation, there exists a gauge transformation such that the gauge-transformed solution is smooth.
-We give a proof of a similar fact here that generalizes easily to the case of coupled Yang-Mills equations.
+It is well-known that techniques due to Uhlenbeck \cite{UhlRem, UhlLp} can be used to show that, given a weak solution to the Yang--Mills equation, there exists a gauge transformation such that the gauge-transformed solution is smooth.
+We give a proof of a similar fact here that generalizes easily to the case of coupled Yang--Mills equations.

 We have the following generalization of \cite[Theorem 5.3]{ParkerGauge}, due to Parker, and \cite[Proposition 3.7]{FL1}, due to the author and Leness, from the case of $d = 4$ to arbitrary $d \geq 2$.